akxen/nemde/doc/casefile.md

 Each element of the `Trade` array describes quantity bands for a given trade type.

-When determining a scheduled unit's availability it's important to examine the `@MaxAvail` parameter.
+When determining a scheduled unit's availability it is important to examine the `@MaxAvail` parameter.
 Simply summing band availabilities will give misleading results.

-FCAS offers container additional parameters describing a given trade type's FCAS trapezium.
+FCAS offers contain additional parameters describing a given trade type's FCAS trapezium.

 (TODO figure of FCAS trapezium)